bytelea/property-due-diligence-assistant/README.md

 The MVP is designed so that:

-- documents are anonymized before downstream AI extraction
+- documents are anonymised before downstream AI extraction
 - API secrets are stored in Google Cloud Secret Manager
 - real API keys are not committed to GitHub
-- downstream rule evaluation works on anonymized structured facts
+- downstream rule evaluation works on anonymised structured facts
-- provider errors are sanitized before being returned to users
+- provider errors are sanitised before being returned to users
 - missing information is not silently inferred
 - uploaded documents are **not persisted in a separate document database** in the hackathon MVP